alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/components_management.md

 If it is the one you are looking for, or if you want further informations about it, you can now select it and see its details.

 [![Component details](../../images/components_guide/component-details.png)](../../images/components_guide/component-details.png)

+# Artifact repository

+{% info %}
+<h5>Premium feature</h5>
+This section refers to a premium feature.
+{% endinfo %}

+An repository artifact is way to used a remote artifact.
+In the components view you can define new repositories artifact configuration.
+This configuration offer you the possibily to add credentials for your artifact resolver (who is in charge to fetch your remote artifact).
+If a CSAR as a reference to an artifact repository for which credentials is a requirement, you need to create this configuration before the upload of our component.